 Dr. Bryen did his undergraduate work at Rutgers University, received his M.A. and PhD from Tulane University and did post-doctoral work at Virginia Polytechnic Institute and State University.
 At Tulane, Bryen was a National Defense Scholar.

-Dr. Bryen writes for Asia Times, American Thinker, National Interest and Infocus Magazine and for many other newspapers and magazines.
+Dr. Bryen writes for Asia Times, American Thinker, National Interest, Epoch Times, and Infocus Magazine and for many other newspapers and magazines.
 He has published four books on security subjects.

 Stephen Bryen is a Senior Fellow of the American Center for Democracy.
 He also serves as a Senior Fellow for Il Nodo di Gordio (The Gordian Knot), a leading thing tank in Italy, and as a Fellow of the Taiwan Institute for Political, Economic and Social Studies.